qkzk/fm/development.md

 - [x] Case insensitive search
 - [x] FIX --keybinds has wrong display, keybinds should be shortened.
 - [x] FIX: leaving dual mode does't hide ueberzug
+- [x] temporary marks: very similar to usual marks.
+We only use digits and save 10 marks at most.
+They are dropped when the application quits.

 ## TODO